 Interdependence: A Film Screening

-This film anthology explores the concept of interdependence and our urgent needs to reduce environmental damage and to preserve our natural resources, in respect of the four fundamental elements essential for our life on this Planet.
-Comprised of 11 short films from well-known independent filmmakers from the five continents, Interdependence offers a diverse glimpse into the impacts of climate change across the globe, and the ways that we’re all connected.
+This film anthology explores the concept of interdependence and our urgent need to reduce environmental damage and to preserve our natural resources, with respect to the four fundamental elements essential for our life on this Planet.
+Comprised of eleven short films from well-known independent filmmakers from the five continents, Interdependence offers a glimpse into the diverse impacts of climate change across the globe, and the ways that we’re all connected.

 Speakers